fruitflybrain/ffbo.launcher/README.md

 Once all services created, wait for 1 minute.
 Then, you can start using
 - NeuroNLP at: http://localhost:8081 (You can expect the same website as https://neuronlp.fruitflybrain.org.
 A list of demos can be launched by Get Started -> Demos.)
-- NeuroGFX at: http://localhost:8082 (You can expect the same website as https://neurogfx.fruitflybrain.org.
-A tutorial video is available by clicking NeuroGFX on the top left.)

 If you are not running services on your localhost, replace "localhost" with the IP of the machine that you are running the (ffbo.processor) service.
 For example, if you are running on an Amazon Web Service EC2 instance, replace "localhost" with the *public* IP of the instance.

-If the system is properly started, you should see "nlp", "nk" and "na" servers fully populated with a number and name, similar to the following:
+If the system is properly started, you should see "nlp", and "na" servers fully populated with a number and name, similar to the following:

 !["result of `docker-compose up`"](https://raw.githubusercontent.com/fruitflybrain/ffbo.launcher/images/images/up.jpg "result of `docker-compose up`")